Guin-Kiwi/EasyPass/README.md

 ### User stories:
-1. As a user, I want my password to be accepted by the platform quickly.
+1. As a user, I want to check my password strength or to generate a password at a certain strength so that my password is accepted by the platform
-2. As a user, I want to store my passwords.
+2. As a user, I want my password to be accepted by the platform quickly to reduce time spent creating a platform account
-3. As a user, I want to simplify the password generation process.
+3. As a user, I want to store my passwords, so that I don't have to remember them
-4. As a user, I want the generated password to be unique.
+5. As a user, I want the generated password to be unique, so that if one platform password is hacked somehow my other platform accounts are safe

 ### Use cases:
 - User Login (choose user)